 As the name suggests, a manual treadmill features a manual operating capability.
 It can be operated only while using your feet.
 The action of your feet induces the motion in the belt.
 It can only move if you move it with force.

 Manual treadmills were quite popular back in the day when motorized treadmills were quite expensive.
 They were considerably cheaper and allowed you to burn quite a few calories.
-However, motorized treadmills became quite popular and replaced these manually-operated machines.
+However, electric treadmills became quite popular and replaced these manually-operated machines.
 Although both of them are effective for burning calories yet, it all comes down to individual preferences.

 Pros of Manual Treadmills

 Although manual treadmills seem a bit outdated, they are still pretty effective for burning extra calories.
 They induce muscular action of your feet to generate the motion in the belt.
 The more energy you spend keeping the belt in motion, the more calories you burn.

 Here are a few advantages of using one of the best manual treadmills.

 Price is probably the first thing we notice about a product.
 In the case of manual treadmills, the price tags for flat-belt variants are considerably lower than their motorized counterparts.
 They offer similar functionality and serve the same purpose but with a reduced price.